seowalex/peggle/README.md

 5. A peg will not be added as it will overlap with an existing peg
 6. Tap on the toolbar
 7. A peg will not be added as it is out of bounds
-8. Repeat steps 1 to 7 with the orange peg button
+8. Repeat steps 1 to 7 with the orange peg/block button

-### Delete peg (long press)
+#### Delete peg/block (tap)

 1. Add a blue peg
-2. Long press the blue peg
-3. The blue peg should be deleted
-4. Repeat steps 1 to 3 with the orange peg button

-### Delete peg (tap)

-1. Add a blue peg
 2. Select the delete button
 3. Tap the blue peg
 4. The blue peg should be deleted
-5. Repeat steps 1 to 4 with the orange peg button
+5. Repeat steps 1 to 4 with the orange peg/block button

-### Drag peg (not overlapping/out of bounds)
+#### Move peg/block (not overlapping/out of bounds)

 1. Add a blue peg
 2. Tap and drag the blue peg to a new position
 3. The blue peg should be moved
-4. Repeat steps 1 to 3 with the orange peg button
+4. Repeat steps 1 to 3 with the orange peg/block button

-### Drag peg (overlapping/out of bounds)
+#### Move peg/block (overlapping/out of bounds)

 1. Add two blue pegs
 2. Tap and drag one blue peg to the other blue peg
 3. The blue peg should not be moved as it will overlap with an existing peg
 4. Tap and drag one blue peg offscreen or into the toolbar
 5. The blue peg should not be moved as it is out of bounds
-6. Repeat steps 1 to 5 with the orange peg button
+6. Repeat steps 1 to 5 with the orange peg/block button

+#### Resize peg/block
+1. Add a blue peg
+2. Tap and drag one of the square resize handles
+3. The peg should be resized
+4. Repeat steps 1 to 3 with the orange peg/block button
+5. For blocks, the width and height should be able to be resize independently

+#### Rotate peg/block
+1. Add a blue peg
+2. Tap and drag the circular rotate handle
+3. The peg should be rotated
+4. Repeat steps 1 to 3 with the orange peg/block button

+#### Toggle peg/block oscillation
+1. Add a blue peg
+2. Tap and hold the peg
+3. Red, green and orange handles should appear to show that the peg is now oscillating
+4. Repeat steps 1 to 3 with the orange peg/block button

+#### Change peg/block oscillation path
+1. Add a blue peg and toggle its oscillation
+2. Drag the red and green handle to change the length of the path
+3. Dragging either the red and green handle to the opposite side should flip the other handle
+4. Repeat steps 1 to 3 with the orange peg/block button

+#### Change peg/block oscillation frequency
+1. Add a blue peg and toggle its oscillation
+2. Drag the orange handle along the y-axis of the peg/block to increase/decrease the oscillation frequency
+3. Repeat steps 1 to 3 with the orange peg/block button

-### Saving a level
+#### Saving a level
 1. Add some pegs
 2. Type a name for the level in the text box
 3. Tap the save button
 4. A popup should show, and the level should be saved

+#### Saving a preloaded level

+1. Load a preloaded level
+2. Tap the save button
+3. An alert should show, disallowing the saving of preloaded levels

-### Loading a level
+#### Loading a level

 1. Save a level
 2. Tap the load button